standard

 Then run your chosen pipeline:

-flowpipe pipeline run detect_and_correct_compute_snapshots_exceeding_max_age
+flowpipe pipeline run azure_thrifty.pipeline.detect_and_correct_compute_snapshots_exceeding_max_age

 This will then run the pipeline and depending on your configured running mode; perform the relevant action(s), there are 3 running modes: